JuliaLang/www.julialang.org/README.md

 ## Making Simple Changes

 To suggest a change to the website, you can simply navigate to the page with the content you think should be changed, and edit it.
 You will be prompted to fork the repo (if you haven't already) and then open a Pull Request.
-Once the Pull Request is open, Netlify will build a preview of the site with the changes you made.
-You can click the link there to validate that the changes appear as you would expect.

 Once your Pull Request is merged, you should see your changes show up on the website in a few minutes or less.

-Build previews for each Pull Request are available at: https://julialang.netlify.app (note that given the GitHub Actions design, build previews are only available for those who have write access to the repo).
+Build previews for each Pull Request are available at: https://julialang.netlify.app (note that given the GitHub Actions design, build previews are currently only available for those who have write access to the repo, others will see a "failed CI" indication which they can ignore).

 ## Making More Complex Changes